epfl-ada/ada-2021-project-therealabracadabra/README.md

 Organization:
 - François Charrouin: Sentiment and emotion analysis
 - Manuela Maia: Filtering and creation of new files.
-Speakers and subjects occurences.
+Speakers and subjects occurences by years.
+Sentiment for covid-19 over 2020.
 - Marc Mettler: Website and datastory.
 - Sinda M'Saada: Quotations pickle files creation, topic detection and common nouns.